ApiLogicServer/Docs/docs/Tech-Toaster.md

 &nbsp;

-The app is supported by a multi-table ***JSON:API with Swagger***, supporting custom client app deve and hoc integration, out of the box.
+The app is supported by a multi-table ***JSON:API with Swagger**.
+So, right out of the box, you can support

+* Custom client app dev, and
+* Ad hoc application integration

 ![Swagger](images/sample-ai/swagger.jpg)